yuvalshul/NYK/README.md

-# AntiVirus for Flash Drive
+# Anti-Virus for Flash Drive

 ## Overview